 - Private property and miscellaneous markers

 - Way-markers and milestones

-The Central Library holds a good collection of historic maps.
+The Central Library and Plymouth and West Devon Record Office (PWDRO) holds a good collection of historic maps.
 Most of the large scale Ordnance Survey maps mark the location of boundary stones.
 These historic maps can be studied on request.
-The library also own the Plymouth boundary stone photographs taken in the 1950s by PE Mills - now lodged with the Plymouth and West Devon Record Office (PWDRO).
-The PWDRO also hold maps and other archives, including parish and Council records.
-You can search their collections online, requesting documents and visiting by arrangement.
+The library also own the Plymouth boundary stone photographs taken in the 1960s by PE Mills - now lodged with PWDRO.
+PWDRO also hold other archives, including parish and Council records.
+You can search their collections online, request documents and then visit by arrangement.

 How you can help